-As it was already mentioned, the API of CarPlay is closed and that means not every team of developers is able to build an app for it.
+As it was already mentioned, the API of CarPlay is closed and that means not all app development teams are able to build an app for it.
 Nevertheless, CarPlay third-party apps exist.
 They are mostly focused on audio content.
 With safe driving in mind, it is a quite questionable whether Apple will ever allow creating apps related to watching video content or focused on other distracting software.

 The Spotify CarPlay app is divided into three sections called 'Your Library', 'Browse', and 'Radio'.
 As you may have gathered, the Library provides users with access to their albums and playlists.
 At the same time, the Browse section allows users to search for new releases, top lists from Spotify, as well as listen to music by genres.
 And of course, the Radio section that contains stations that users have recently listened to, recommended stations, and stations by genres.

 Pandora provides it's in-car listeners with the tap-to-listen solution.
 Literally everything users have to do to start listening to music on the Pandora CarPlay app is to launch the app itself and tap on a radio station -- done!
 A moment later the music is already playing and users are free from switching between menus or searching for their perfect playlist.